pauljickling/Dream-Stream/README.md

 currently streaming at any given moment.

 From the command prompt run the server.js file, and then in your web browser go to http://localhost:3000 to see the app in action.
+When running locally you will need to obtain a client-ID from Twitch to use their API.
 Alternatively, you can check out the Heroku deployment at dreamstream.herokuapp.com

 # FREQUENTLY ASKED QUESTIONS